 The Bodhisatta was once an ascetic who lived with his wife in the Himalayas.
-She was as beautiful as a nymph and just as righteous as the Bodhisatta, and they had been married by their families against their will.
-Even before they gave away their vast wealth and renounced the world, they lived a pure, celibate life completely free of desire and sin.
+She was as beautiful as a nymph and just as righteous as the Bodhisatta.
+They had been married by their families against their will and even before they gave away their vast wealth and renounced the world, they lived a pure, celibate life completely free of desire and sin.

 One time while down in the city to get salt and seasoning, they took up residence in the royal park.
 One day when the king went there he saw the Bodhisatta’s wife and fell in love at first sight.
 The king asked the Bodhisatta what their relationship was and he answered, “In the past she was my wife, but she is nothing to me now.”
 The king was skeptical of the Bodhisatta’s detachment from her, but nevertheless, he had his men seize her and take her back to the palace.
 He showered her with honor, but she resisted by yelling about the wicked king’s lawlessness and her disdain for extravagance.
 The Bodhisatta heard her cries, but did nothing.